andyatkinson/andyatkinson.github.io/_posts/2025-08-18-postgresql-slru-multixact-what-can-go-wrong.md

 ## What about the buffer cache?
 The buffer cache (sized by configuring [shared_buffers](https://www.postgresql.org/docs/current/runtime-config-resource.html)) is another form of cache in Postgres.
 Thomas Munro proposed unifying the SLRUs and buffer cache mechanisms.

-However, as of Postgres 17 and the upcoming 18 release (released September 9, 2025), SLRUs are still their own distinct type of cache.
+However, as of Postgres 17 and the upcoming 18 release (Update: PostgreSQL 18 released September 25, 2025), SLRUs are still their own distinct type of cache.

 What types of data is stored in SLRUs?